RobertTalbert/calculus/course-documentation/mth201-w2021-syllabus.md

 ### Technology

 Being an online class, we will use a variety of technological tools to learn.
+Please review [this list of overall technology requirements for online classes at GVSU](https://www.gvsu.edu/online/technology-requirements-for-onlinehybrid-courses-8.htm).
+For this class specifically:

 - You *do not* need a graphing calculator, and we will not use them in the class, but it's OK if you have one.
 (We will use [Desmos](http://www.desmos.com), a free online graphing tool, instead of graphing calculators.)
 - Instead, you *do need* a **laptop or tablet device** running a **modern web browser** (such as Chrome, Edge, or Firefox) and **reliable access to high-speed internet**.